 Scroll straight to the bottom of the page to see a quick, summary video of how to answer!

 Employers will want to know that you have done your research on the job opportunity, and have a thorough understanding of both the role and their company.
 Check out our tips on how to research an employer.

-To reassure them that you understand what they want, choose 3 or 4 of your skills that are most relevant to this particular role, and state how these could be applied to the position.
+To reassure them that you understand what they want, choose 2-4 of your skills that are most relevant to this particular role, and state how these could be applied to the position.

 Employers really want to know why they should hire you over anyone else.
 So if you’ve decided on some key skills that you definitely want to mention, make sure to back them up with memorable past experiences, stories or accomplishments that will really set you apart from the crowd.
 Read more about how volunteering can boost your employability.